Gloopyy/ApCompSciTesting/README.md

 ## Chapter 3
 Script load_display_save.py will open a png file and convert it to a jpg.
 To run it, use the command:

-*python load_display_save.py --image /PATH_TO_IMAGE*
+*python load_display_save.py --image IMAGE*

 ## Chapter 4
-Script gettings_and_setting.py will open an image, print out the RGB values of the top left pixel, make the top left pixel red, and make the top left 100x100 pixels green.
+Script gettings_and_setting.py will open an image, print out the RGB values of the top left pixel, make the top left pixel red, crop out everything except the top left 100x100 pixels, and make the cropped pixels green.
 To run it, use the command:

-*python getting_and_setting.py --image /PATH_TO_IMAGE*
+*python getting_and_setting.py --image IMAGE*